-limited period of time.
+The natural extension to the negotiated "no-shop" exceptions under appropriate extenuating circumstances are provisions permitting active solicitation entirely, usually for a limited period of time.
 Historically, these types of provisions had arisen sparingly and generally only in special circumstances - such as where an insider or a fiduciary/board member is the buyer (e.g. the National Gypsum acquisition by its non-executive chairman in 1991; the original acquisition agreement for Chalone Wine Group by DBR, its 49% holder; or Carl Icahn's attempted acquisition of Lear Corp.) - or where a deal had gotten renegotiated downward after signing (such as Leonard Green's second and lower deal to acquire Hollywood Entertainment, which did not have any "no-shop" restriction).
-More recently, beginning with the Ripplewood agreement to buy Maytag in 2005 discussed earlier in this article, limited windows (30-50 days or so) of permitted active solicitation began to appear in some unshopped (and unleaked) LBO transactions (and even an occasional shopped or leaked one), particularly those that were truly founder or management led.
-They even gave rise to a relatively new piece of M&A jargon - the "go-shop" clause.34 Some of the more notable LBO deals containing a "go-shop" include the founder-led LBO acquisitions of HCA by an investor group including KKR and the Frist family (50 days), Kerzner International by an investor group including KKR and the Kerzner family (45 days), and Laureate Education by an investor group including KKR and the founder and CEO of Laureate (45 days), and the non-founder LBOs of CKE Restaurants by Apollo (40 days), TXU by KKR (51 days), Realogy by Apollo (61 days), Clear Channel by T.H.
+Then, beginning with the Ripplewood agreement to buy Maytag in 2005 discussed earlier in this article, limited windows (30-50 days or so) of permitted active solicitation began to appear in some unshopped (and unleaked) LBO transactions (and even an occasional shopped or leaked one), particularly those that were truly founder or management led.
+They even gave rise to a relatively new piece of M&A jargon - the "go-shop" clause.
+Some of the more notable LBO deals containing a "go-shop" include the founder-led LBO acquisitions of HCA by an investor group including KKR and the Frist family (50 days), Kerzner International by an investor group including KKR and the Kerzner family (45 days), Laureate Education by an investor group including KKR and the founder and CEO of Laureate (45 days), and Dell Inc. by an investor group including Michael S. Dell (Dell's chairman and CEO) and Silver Lake Partners (45 days), and the non-founder LBOs of CKE Restaurants by Apollo (40 days), TXU by KKR (51 days), Realogy by Apollo (61 days), Clear Channel by T.H.
 Lee and Bain (21 days), Freescale Semiconductor by Blackstone (50 days), Harrah's by Apollo and TPG (25 days), First Data by KKR (50 days), United Rentals by Cerberus (40 days) and Harman International by KKR and Goldman Sachs (50 days).

 Historically, "go-shops" generally have not been a feature in strategic non-LBO deals except where, as discussed above, special conflict considerations might exist and on occasion, when a pre-existing transaction has been "re-cut" downward and, in response, the target's Board demands an affirmative market check period.
-In part this arises from the need for extra protection that courts want to see in the potentially conflicted LBO deals that have not been auctioned, and in part this arises from the very real differences that exist in the nature of a strategic buyer from an LBO buyer, where the former has a real integration job to perform postannouncement and risks to its own business arising from the announcement that are antithetical to a deal structured where the signing is just the beginning of an active solicitation of a potential other bid.
+In part this arises from the need for extra protection that courts want to see in the potentially conflicted LBO deals that have not been auctioned, and in part this arises from the very real differences that exist in the nature of a strategic buyer from an LBO buyer, where the former has a real integration job to perform post-announcement and risks to its own business arising from the announcement that are antithetical to a deal structured where the signing is just the beginning of an active solicitation of a potential other bid.
 However, that dynamic may be changing.
 In 2009, Peet's attempted strategic non-LBO acquisition of Diedrich contained a 20-day "go-shop" provision (as further described in this article).
-In 2010 and 2011, respectively, there were at least seven and eight strategic non-LBO acquisitions (and at least one thus far in 2012) that contained "go-shops", with two of the 2010 deals becoming deal-jump situations.35 The two that turned into deal-jump situations
+In 2010, 2011 and 2012, respectively, there were at least seven, eight and 14 strategic non-LBO acquisitions (and at least one so far in 2013) that contained "go-shops", with two of the 2010 deals and one (so far) of the 2012 deals becoming deal-jump situations.
+The